ricardomvargas/react-todo/README.md

 ## About The Project

-Simple React + context app
+Simple React app with react-context

 ## What's need to be done